keptn/keptn/docs/integration_tests.md

 ## Structure of Integration Tests

-The Integration Tests and their resources are located under `/test` directory in this repository.
+The Integration Tests and their resources are located under the `/test` directory in this repository.
 For running the Integration Tests, there are two main directories, we will focus on:
 * `/test/assets` -> directory containing resources and scripts, which are used during the run of the Integration Tests
 * `/test/go-tests` -> Integration Tests and testsuites

-Integration Tests are organized into four main testsuites (testsuite files have `testsuite_` prefixes), where every testsuite consists of tests which are ran on a specific Kubernetes platform:
+Integration Tests are organized into four main testsuites (testsuite files have `testsuite_` prefixes), where every testsuite consists of tests that are run on a specific Kubernetes platform:
 * GKE
 * K3D
 * K3S
 * Minishift

-These testsuites are ran in parrallel during pipeline execution on Github.
+These testsuites are run in parallel during pipeline execution on Github.

-Each testsuite consists of one or more tests, which are actually a Go functions executed in a testing context.
+Each testsuite consists of one or more tests, which are actually Go functions executed in a testing context.
 These functions (tests) are stored in files with `test_` prefixes.
 Also, each test can be part of one or more testsuites.

 ### Adding a new Integration Test